build-on-aws/content/posts/practical-cloud-guide/migrate-a-sql-server-database-in-the-cloud/index.md

 Your Cloud9 environment is ready.

-> Tip: Cloud9 is a full featured IDE and you can save command snippets and scripts.
-You can save snippets and scripts in a code repository like [Github](https://github.com/) or [Gitlab](https://about.gitlab.com/).
+> Tip: Cloud9 is a full-featured IDE and you can save command snippets and scripts in a code repository like [Github](https://github.com/) or [Gitlab](https://about.gitlab.com/).
 Cloud9 includes [Git Panel](https://docs.aws.amazon.com/cloud9/latest/user-guide/using-gitpanel.html) for managing repositories.
 An advantage of using a code repository is that it is available anywhere and you can use it to manage snippets and scripts for reuse.

-## Module 2: Create a SQL Server instance from a Lightsail blueprint
+## Module 2: Create a SQL Server Instance from a Lightsail Blueprint

 AWS Lightsail includes templates for instantiating VPS with a popular software package.
 You will instantiate a Windows Server with SQL Server installed with Lightsail.

 In the Cloud9 terminal, use the AWS Lightsail CLI to create a VPS with SQL Server using a blueprint.
 You can find blueprints with the `aws lightsail get-blueprints` command.
-The `get-blueprints` command lists all the blueprints available, you can find a specific blueprint by piping the output of the command to the unix [grep](https://www.gnu.org/software/grep/manual/grep.html) utility.
+The `get-blueprints` command lists all the blueprints available; you can find a specific blueprint by piping the output of the command to the unix [grep](https://www.gnu.org/software/grep/manual/grep.html) utility.

 ```bash
 aws lightsail get-blueprints | grep sql